-Researchers have already coined a new term, 'robot therapy', to describe the different ways these 'social robots' can be used to help people astronauts: audio and video communication with relatives via satellite Internet; the ability to watch movies and TV series, and listen to music; the use of virtual reality glasses; and consultation with a psychologist and receiving packages from Earth.
+Researchers have already coined a new term, 'robot therapy', to describe the different ways these 'social robots' can be used to help people

+▲ The Sirius19 research was conducted in the ground based research facility NEK. astronauts: audio and video communication with relatives via satellite Internet; the ability to watch movies and TV series, and listen to music; the use of virtual reality glasses; and consultation with a psychologist and receiving packages from Earth.